cluhbs/cluhbs.github.io/index.md

 ![](images/request-list2.png)

-Users may also edit their account settings to their home page and change their password:
+All users may also edit their account settings to their home page and change their password by clicking "Account Settings" in the right hand corner dropdown:

 ![](images/account-setting.png)